 Have you heard of tip baiting on delivery apps?
 It’s when a customer removes or lowers their tip after a delivery is complete.
-Unfortunately, it’s an all-too-common experience for Spark delivery drivers.
+Unfortunately, it’s a very common experience for Spark delivery drivers.

-Here’s a typical tip bait: You accept a delivery that has a $30 payout.
+Here’s what a typical tip bait looks like when you’re a driver: You accept a delivery that has a $30 payout.
 You finish the delivery thinking that you did a great job.

 But later, you check your earnings and see that the final payout was only $11 because a customer removed a $19 tip.
 Ouch!
 That’s a tip bait.